AXA reports asset management revenues of €0.3bn in H1 2017

 AXA recalled that Asia Pacific remains a key market for its main asset management arm AXA IM.

-“Our joint ventures in Shanghai, Seoul and Mumbai are a key part of this, but in China and Korea we are also addressing the local market directly.
+“Our joint ventures in Shanghai, Seoul and Mumbai are a key part of this, but in Korea we are also addressing the local market directly.
 AXA IM has hired sales people in charge of promoting its products to the Korean market, and has opened an office in Korea.
-In China, AXA IM has obtained a WFOE from the Chinese authorities to distribute our products to investors directly, and we will leverage our strong relationship with the SPDB Group – co shareholder of our joint venture, in this perspective.”
+In China, AXA IM has obtained a WFOE from the Chinese authorities which allows AXA IM to independently run a business in China, and we will leverage our strong relationship with the SPDB Group – co shareholder of our joint venture, in this perspective.”

 AXA’s assets under management have slumped to €1.19trn as of 30 June 2017 from €1.20trn as at 31 December 2016.
 AXA explained this was mainly driven by an adverse Forex impact at both AB and AXA IM, due to strengthening of the euro against the other major currencies, partly offset by positive market effects.